 She will endeavor to continue to grow our trade relationships.

 Alma started her career as a dental nurse in 2008 where she worked in both general and specialist practice.
 In 2013 Alma received a diploma in dental nursing along with her certificate in dental radiography.
 She then qualified as dental hygienist in 2015 from University College Cork where she now works in a private practice in Tramore.

-Alma is passionate about professional and personal development and with her new role she is looking forward to working on new challenges with her new role as Website Officer.
+Alma is passionate about professional and personal development and with her new role she is looking forward to making the website a better platform for our members.

 IDHA Journal editor Journal@idha.ie

 Sviatlana started her career as a dental nurse in 2012.
 In 2013, she obtained The Specialist Certificate in Oral Health from NUIG.
 She graduated as a dental nurse the following year and continued her study in DDUH in Dental Hygiene.
 Since graduating, she has worked in the specialist and general practice in Co.
 Kildare.
 Sviatlana is continuing her education and is currently doing MSc in Science by research in DUUH.
 She is looking forward to working with the committee and her new role!